10 simple money goals to get your finances in order

 Did you know that if you contribute $2,500 per year to your child's Registered Education Savings Plan (RESP), the government of Canada will contribute another 20 percent, up to a lifetime maximum of $7,200? "

 4. Keep better financial records

 Tracking your spending is an amazing way to see where your money is going and where you're overspending.
 If writing down every transaction by hand or logging your spending in a spreadsheet sounds like a soul-killing task, there are some great apps and websites to help you track your spending.
-Mint is a reigning favourite, though options like YNAB and Spendee have won some serious loyalty.

 5. Budget your money